How to Find Jobs & Internships in College

 Unsure of whether to look for a job or internship?
 Here are some key differences between the two:

 Schedule: A part-time job can last indefinitely; meaning, once you accept the job, you can most likely work there as long as you want.
-An internship, on the other hand, can have a set time frame, like a quarter/semester, or a year.
-There is a potential for renewal or extension, meaning you could stay longer than you'd originally intended, but it’s usually up to your company or organization to decide the time frame.
+An internship, on the other hand, can have a set time frame, like a quarter, semester, or a year.
+There may be potential for renewal or extension, meaning you could stay longer than you'd originally intended, but it’s usually up to the company or organization to decide the time frame.

 Remember: school takes priority!
 Be sure that no matter what job or internship you accept, you are still able to focus on and succeed in your academics.

 Do you want a work-study job?

 Work-study is a federal program that offers part-time job opportunities to college students with financial need.
 Those who qualify for work-study typically work on-campus jobs, such as in the library or student union building.
 The money you make in these jobs is paid directly to you.
 To qualify for work-study, be sure to select “Yes” on question 31 of the FAFSA when you’re filling it out or renewing it.

 Note: Because work-study eligibility is determined by filing the FAFSA, undocumented students unfortunately do not qualify.

 How will you get there?

 This is an important consideration when searching for jobs!
 Do you want a remote job?
 If you find an off-campus job or internship, how will you get there?
 Do you have a car or reliable public transportation to get you there?
 Even if you find a great opportunity that aligns with your interests, if it’s not realistic to get there on a consistent basis, you should consider looking elsewhere.

-Do you want the job/internship to align with your future career?
+Do you want the job or internship to align with your future career?